RakaMaru/jcorp-nomad/README.md

 ### Admin Access Notes

 - New "Settings" button leads to Admin Panel
 - Admin Password disabled by default
 - If locked out, inspect (F12) the overlay and delete it manually
 - Settings persist across reboots

 ---

 ## What is Nomad

 Jcorp Nomad is an open-source offline media server built for travel, remote work, classrooms, camping, and more.
 It runs entirely on an ESP32-S3 dev board, creates a local Wi-Fi hotspot, and serves media through a browser-accessible interface.
 It does not require internet access and works similarly to in-flight entertainment systems.
-It also allows multiple users watching separate media streams at the same time.
+It also allows multiple users watching seperate media streams at the same time.

 This project is designed to be compact, simple, and easily modifiable.
 It includes optional 3D-printable hardware and a fully open source firmware and web interface.

 ---

 ## Project Inspiration
 This project was inspired by my experience running a Jellyfin server at home.
 I love having full control over my media library, and Jellyfin gave me everything I wanted > streaming movies, shows, books, and music, all from my own hardware.
 Naturally, I started looking for ways to take that experience on the go.

 My first thought was to build a portable server, but I quickly ran into some major hurdles:

 - Power-hungry hardware — Even low-power x86 boxes needed a hefty battery setup to stay running for long trips.

 - High cost — SBCs like the Raspberry Pi 4, plus power banks, USB storage, and screen interfaces added up quickly.

 - Heat and reliability — Trying to cram a full stack of services into a compact case often led to thermal issues and instability when running software meant for server hardware.

 That’s when I pivoted.